“Omigosh, she looks sick,” Elyn Shindler Moldow recalls thinking. “There is something wrong with my child!”

 Teen years: The symptoms that show up in the tweens and teens can be much harder to spot, unless you’re looking for them.
 At these ages, “non-GI symptoms are frequently seen,” says Dr. Dascha Weir, a pediatric gastroenterologist and associate director of the celiac disease program at Boston Children’s Hospital.

-Some children can seem to have no symptoms whatsoever, and “you have to be a savvy general practitioner to realize when someone needs to be tested,” Weir adds.
+Some school-age children can seem to have no symptoms whatsoever, and “you have to be a savvy general practitioner to realize when someone needs to be tested,” Weir adds.
 She is reluctant to describe these young people as “asymptomatic”, even though they have no health complaints but test positive for the condition.

 Sometimes, the gastroenterologist says, kids won’t understand that they have symptoms; it’s only after they go on a gluten-free diet that they realize how good they could have been feeling before.